hyperledger/fabric/docs/source/private_data_tutorial.rst

 The ``Org2MSPPrivateCollection`` definition has a ``blockToLive`` property value of ``3``, meaning this data will live on the side database for three blocks and then after that it will get purged.
-If we create additional blocks on the channel, the appraisedValue agreed to by Org2 will eventually get purged.
+If we create additional blocks on the channel, the ``appraisedValue`` agreed to by Org2 will eventually get purged.
 We can create 3 new blocks to demonstrate:

 :guilabel:`Try it yourself`

-Swtich to a user from Org2:
+Run the following commands in your terminal to switch back to operating as member of Org2 and target the Org2 peer:

 .. code:: bash